 The practice, state or ability of having more than one intimate, sexual and/or romantic relationship at the same time.

 Access to privileges such as information/knowledge, connections, experience and expertise, resources and decision making that enhance a person’s chances of getting what they need to live a comfortable, safe, productive, and profitable life.
 Each person has different levels of power in different contexts depending on a personal combination of privileges and oppression.

 An abbreviation referring to an HIV positive person.

 Unearned power, benefits, advantages, access and/or opportunities that provide unfair advantage for members of the dominant group(s) in society.
 People are not always aware of the privileges they have.
 Examples include: cissexual privilege, straight privilege, male privilege, white privilege.

-Culturally or socially constructed divisions of humankind, based on distinct characteristics that can be based on: physicality, culture, history, beliefs and practices, language, origin, etc. Racial discrimination is prohibited within Canada as part of the Canadian Human Rights Act, and the United Nations has a committee devoted to the elimination of racial discrimination.
+Culturally or socially constructed divisions of humankind, based on distinct characteristics that can be based on: physicality, culture, history, beliefs and practises, language, origin, etc. Racial discrimination is prohibited within Canada as part of the Canadian Human Rights Act, and the United Nations has a committee devoted to the elimination of racial discrimination.